bathetrade/Tetris/README.md

 Playing the game
 ----------------

 If you would like to play the game, just clone the project somewhere on your computer and go into the bin/Tetris folder.
-If you don't want to clone the whole project, you can download just the game folder from [here](https://drive.google.com/folderview?id=0B7xueVZRJEYhY3c2cDR3Mm5FdkE&usp=sharing).
+If you don't want to clone the whole project, you can download a zipped version of just the game folder from [here](http://www.filedropper.com/tetris_1).
 Go to the Tetris directory on your computer, and then click on "tetris.jar" and it *should* run on Windows 32-bit and 64-bit.
 It also runs on Linux of course, but I took out the Linux .so libraries for the time being to decrease the size of download (temporary).

 Purpose of the project
 ----------------------